 Companies in the semiconductor industry vigorously pursue protection of their intellectual property rights.
-Any future protracted litigation we may be involved in will utilize financial and management resources, which could have an adverse effect on our operating results.
-We may also be subject to future intellectual property claims.
-If these intellectual property claims were to occur, we may not be able to obtain a license on favorable terms or without our operating results being adversely affected.
+If we become involved in protracted intellectual property disputes or litigation we may utilize substantial financial and management resources, which could have an adverse effect on our operating results.
+We may also be subject to future intellectual property claims or judgments.
+If these were to occur, we may not be able to obtain a license on favorable terms or without our operating results being adversely affected.

-WE MAY BE UNSUCCESSFUL IN ACHIEVING YEAR 2000 COMPLIANCE IN A TIMELY MANNER, WHICH COULD HAVE AN ADVERSE IMPACT ON OUR BUSINESS.
+IF OUR BUSINESS PARTNERS ARE UNSUCCESSFUL IN ACHIEVING YEAR 2000 COMPLIANCE IN A TIMELY MANNER, WE COULD EXPERIENCE DISRUPTIONS IN SUPPLIER DELIVERIES AND CUSTOMER SHIPMENTS.